opsmatic/puppet-opsmatic/README.md

     [agent]
         report = true

 After that, the manifest will handle the appropriate platform detection and configuration.
-The Puppet reporter will run as a daemon waiting for changes performed by Puppet runs, and reporting the results to Opsmatic.
+The Puppet Reporter will run as a daemon waiting for changes performed by Puppet runs, and reporting the results to Opsmatic.

 To use this module to install Opsmatic agent you will need to set the variable `$token` and your credentials `$credentials` in your puppet configuration: